iskodirajga/buzzingpixel.com/system/user/content/portfolio/whitetail-properties.md

 SiteLink: https://www.whitetailproperties.com
 Roll: Lead Developer
 Technologies: HTML, CSS, JavaScript, PHP, MySQL, ExpressionEngine, Google Maps
-Description: During my time as senior developer at Caddis Interactive, I had the privileged of being lead developer on this project.
-When it came time to rebuild the WhitetailProperties website and bring it up to the latest web standards for usability, making a mobile friendly site was key.
-The new site is fully responsive for all screen sizes and devices of any kind.
+Description: During my time as senior developer at Caddis Interactive, I had the privilege of being lead developer on this project.
+When it came time to rebuild the WhitetailProperties website and bring it up to the latest web standards, making a mobile friendly site was key.
+Mobile: true
+MobileImage: /assets/img/portfolio/whitetail/whitetail-iphone.png
+MobileText: In the modern world phones and mobile devices make up a very large percentage of web users.
+These users expect any site they browse to look good on their device.
+They expect and need functionality and usability from the websites they visit.
+They don't want to wait on things that take a long time to load over mobile networks and they don't want crippled usability.
+This segment of users cannot be overlooked.</p><p>For WhitetailProperties, it is vitally important that the website be usable for agents and land buyers in the field looking at land, finding out stats, making decisions and so-forth.
+Making the new site not just mobile friendly, but built from the ground up with mobile in mind was an absolute must.
+Building features mobile first ensured that all features were available to both mobile and desktop users and that the experience would be just as good from both types of devices.
 ---

 ## Dynamic search